 Benin may reach some Millennium Development Goals by 2015, including achieving universal primary education, promoting gender equality and empowering women, and combatting HIV/AIDS, malaria and other diseases.
 The primary school enrolment rate, which was 94 percent in 2010 according to the UN, is exceptionally high compared to other countries in West Africa.

-CIDA's programming in Benin is aligned with the Government of Benin's Growth and Poverty Reduction Strategy (PDF, 2.8 MB, 173 pages) for 2011-2015.
+Canada's international development program in Benin is aligned with the Government of Benin's Growth and Poverty Reduction Strategy (PDF, 2.8 MB, 173 pages) for 2011-2015.
 The aim of the strategy is to:

-CIDA will continue its support for administrative reform, with the expectation that streamlined public administration procedures will help create an environment conducive to economic growth in the country.
+Canada will continue its support for administrative reform, with the expectation that streamlined public administration procedures will help create an environment conducive to economic growth in the country.

 Benin adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).